-On April 3, 2003, MPD informed the Grievant that it was preparing an adverse action against the Grievant.
-The April 3rd notice advised the Grievant that if he desired a Departmental hearing, one would be scheduled on May 22, 2003.
-(See Award at p.
-5) On the same day he was served with the notice of proposed adverse action, April 3, 2003, the Grievant requested a Departmental hearing.
-He requested and was granted a continuance of the May 22, 2003 hearing, and the hearing was convened on June 19, 2003.
-(See Award at p.
-5) Additional hearings were conducted on July 22 and August 6, 2003.
+MPD's Office of Professional Responsibility conducted an investigation that resulted in formal charges against the Grievant.
+On October 30, 2003, MPD informed the Grievant that it was preparing an adverse action against the Grievant.
+The October 30th notice advised the Grievant that if he desired a departmental hearing, one would be scheduled on December 9, 2003.
+On November 5, 2003, the Grievant filed a request for a departmental hearing, (also known as a Trial Board or Adverse Action Panel).
+The hearing was conducted on December 9, 2003.
+The hearing was continued and concluded on January 13, 2004.
 The hearing panel found the Grievant guilty and unanimously recommended that the Grievant be terminated from the MPD.
 (See Award at p.
-1) On September 16, 2003, MPD informed the Grievant of the final decision to terminate his employment, effective October 17, 2003.
+1) On March 31, 2004, MPD informed the Grievant of the final decision to terminate his employment, effective May 28, 2004.
 FOP appealed the matter to the Chief of Police.
 The Chief of Police denied the grievance and FOP invoked arbitration pursuant to the parties' collective bargaining agreement ("CBA").

 At arbitration FOP asserted that MPD violated Article 12, Section 6 of the parties' CBA in that it did not issue its decision within fifty-five (55) days of the date that the Grievant requested a hearing.
 (See Award at p.
-5) Article 12, Section 6 of the parties' CBA provides in pertinent part that an employee "shall be given a written decision and the reasons therefore no later than . . .
+2) Article 12, Section 6 of the parties' CBA provides in pertinent part that an employee "shall be given a written decision and the reasons therefore no later than . . .
 55 days after the date the employee is notified in writing of the charges or the date the employee elects to have a departmental hearing."
 (Award at p.
-6) FOP argued that the Grievant was notified of the charges on April 3rd, but was not served with the final decision until September 16, 2003.
-(See Award at pgs.
-7-8) FOP claimed that because of this violation the termination should be rescinded.
-Also, FOP contended that the evidence did not establish the Grievant's guilt.
-(See Award at pgs.
-5-6)
+3) FOP argued that the Grievant was notified of the charges on October 30, 2003 and filed his request for a departmental hearing on November 5, 2003.
+However, he was not served with the final decision until March 31, 2004.
+(See Award at p.
+5) FOP claimed that because of this violation the termination should be rescinded.
+Also, FOP contended that the penalty of termination was too severe and should be mitigated to a lesser penalty.
+(See Award at p.
+5)

 MPD countered that termination was appropriate.
 Also, MPD claimed that it complied with the fifty-five day rule.
+Finally, MPD asserted that even if a violation of the fifty-five day rule occurred it was harmless error.

+In a Award issued on March 14, 2006, Arbitrator Donald Wasserman concluded that MPD violated Article 12, Section 6 of the parties' CBA when it failed to issue a written decision within the fifty-five (55) day time limit.
+Specifically, the Arbitrator determined that February 2, 2004 was the 55th day after the Grievant's request for a hearing.
+Also, he found no evidence in the record to support MPD's waiver argument.
 (See Award at p.
-6) Finally, MPD asserted that even if a violation of the fifty-five day rule occurred "the appropriate remedy would be to award back pay, if any, that the grievant lost owing to the delay in the issuance of the decision."
-(Award at p.
-6).

-In a Award issued on May 15, 2006, Arbitrator Steven Wolf concluded that MPD violated Article 12, Section 6 of the parties' CBA when it failed to issue a written decision within the fifty-five (55) day time limit.
+5) As a result, the Arbitrator rescinded the termination and ordered that the Grievant be reinstated with full back pay and benefits.
 (See Award at p.
-8) Specifically, the Arbitrator noted the following:
+14).